-He sets up Impress Cosmetic Medicine as a small, bespoke cosmetic practice that specializes in injectable treatments and skin care but his interests in cosmetic medicine are much broader.
-He is passionate about his work and about cosmetic medicine in general and is horrified by the way that cosmetic medical procedures are at times, portrayed as simple beauty treatments that can be performed without medical supervision.
+He set up Impress Cosmetic Medicine as a small, bespoke cosmetic practice that focuses on office based cosmetic medicine procedures.
+He is passionate about his work and about cosmetic medicine in general.

-Dr Keturah Hoffman has been active in medical politics since the 1990s, being the Inaugural president of the Cosmetic Physicians Society of Australasia and having been advisor to the Medical Board of Western Australia, run cosmetic medical conferences and serving on the board of the CPSA for over a decade.
+Dr Keturah Hoffman has been active in medical politics since the 1990s, being the Inaugural president of the Cosmetic Physicians Society of Australasia (CPSA) and having been advisor to the Medical Board of Western Australia.
+Dr Hoffman has also run cosmetic medical conferences and served on the board of the Cosmetic Physicians College of Australasia (CPCA) (formerly CPSA) for over a decade.

 Public Relations Officer

 Dr Naomi McCullum joined the Cosmetic Physicians Society of Australasia (CPSA) in 1999.
 When the CPSA became the CPCA in 2015, Dr Naomi was admitted as a Fellow.

 Non-surgical cosmetic medicine was Dr Naomi’s career choice from when she completed her internship.